horenbergerb/horenbergerb.github.io/llamaspace.md

 This game uses the OpenRouter API to do its LLM stuff.
 All you need is an API key.

 The source code is available [on my GitHub repo](https://github.com/horenbergerb/llamaspace).
+You can run it on your own machine or develop your own features.
+PRs welcome!

 If you like this game and want to see it developed further, [a donation would be greatly appreciated!](https://ko-fi.com/beauhorenberger)